 - Promptly submit proof of permission (if applicable).

 You may seek permission to conduct research or gather data from schools, businesses, churches, or other organizations prior to receiving IRB approval.
 However, do NOT begin recruiting your actual participants.

 Some schools or organizations may require IRB approval prior to giving their permission.
 If this occurs, we will provide you with conditional approval once all requested revisions are received.
 You can then provide the conditional letter to the school or organization to obtain permission.
 Once the IRB receives documentation of permission, a complete approval letter will be provided to you.

-We review research applications and supporting documents in Microsoft Word using the track changes and comments feature.
-Please submit your materials as separate Word documents to facilitate our review.
+We review supporting documents in Microsoft Word using the track changes and comments feature.
+In Cayuse IRB, please attach your materials as separate Word documents to facilitate our review.
 DO NOT submit your entire thesis or dissertation proposal as a “supplemental document.”
+You will be prompted to attach each document separately within the appropriate section in Cayuse IRB.
 We do not have the time to sort through your entire draft to find the specific documents we need.
 It is your responsibility to submit documents properly to ensure a timely review.

 Exceptions to the Microsoft Word requirement include:

 - Proprietary instruments (surveys, tools, etc.) that are only available online or in print

 - Signed permission letters from institutions, schools, etc.